ARMmbed/mbed-os-example-client/README.md

 ![Static Resource](img/static_resource.jpg)

 If you press the **SW3** button, the endpoint will send an unregister message to mbed Device Server.
-After a successful unregistration, LED **D12** starts blinking indicating that the application has successfully completed the task and the endpoint will disappear from endpoint list in Web UI.
+After a successful unregistration, LED **D12** starts blinking indicating that the application has successfully completed the task and the endpoint will disappear from endpoint list in WebUI.